Hubs-Foundation/Spoke/PROMOTION.md

 ## Scene Promotion

-As part of publishing your scene, you can choose to allow Mozilla to promote your scene.
-If you choose to allow Mozilla to promote your scene, you grant to Mozilla a non-exclusive, worldwide, royalty-free, sublicensable license under all of Your rights necessary to review your scene, and publish, distribute, and promote it as part of Hubs and Spoke or related Mozilla promotional efforts.
+As part of publishing your scene, you can choose to allow the Hubs instance owner to promote your scene.
+If you choose to allow the owner to promote your scene, you grant to the owner a non-exclusive, worldwide, royalty-free, sublicensable license under all of Your rights necessary to review your scene, publish it, and distribute it to the users of the Hubs instance.